brandondorner/NBA-Scrabbalize/README.md

 This is a (work in progress) React app to showcase the skills and code structure of the [developer](https://github.com/brandondorner).

-The technologies and features that are used in this app are but not limited to:
+The technologies are used in this app are but not limited to:

 - React
 - Typescript
 - React Router
 - React Query
 - React Table (Infinite Scroll, sorting, pagination)
-- Custom Hooks
 - Chakra UI
 - Zustand (State Management)

+Other notable code features

+- Lazy Loading
+- Custom Hooks

 # Available Scripts